danielegirardi/lpdid/LPDID_CHANGELOG.md

   real-world application.
 It can be relevant for deterministic simulated test datasets without random variation.
 - With `bootstrap()` option, a failure inside `boottest` aborted the entire run, discarding every other estimate.
   `boottest` can now decline to compute while still returning the other estimates.
-- The pre-treatment aggregate on the `rw` analytic route was suppressed entirely when a control, weight or cluster variable had any missing value on a qualifying row.
 - `pmd()` and pre-treatment pooled estimates could discard usable rows in presence of missing values.
   In previous releases, the moving average was built with `egen … , filter()`, which drops a row whenever the outcome is missing at the *current* period — even when the current period is not in the window being averaged.